 You’d have to do something pretty bad to warrant a global ban on your account.
 The Wikimedia Foundation has only banned a total of 97 users since 2012.
 However, Dennis warns this type of behavior is on the rise.

-“I do think that the risk is greater than ever now, when Wikimedia projects are widely trusted, and when the stakes are so high for organized efforts to control the information they share,” Dennis said.
+“I do think that the risk is greater than ever now when Wikimedia projects are widely trusted, and when the stakes are so high for organized efforts to control the information they share,” Dennis said.

 What types of articles are at risk for vandalism?

-On Wikipedia, vandalism is the act of intentionally disrupting a article for entertainment or malicious reasons.
+On Wikipedia, vandalism is the act of intentionally disrupting an article for entertainment or malicious reasons.
 Wikipedia vandals add, remove, or modify articles in a way that is purposefully humorous, nonsensical, or otherwise harmful to the subject of the article.

 Pages that are subject to a high volume of edits, such as articles about trending and controversial topics, celebrities, and current events, are often the target of vandalism.
 For example:

-It is against Wikipedia's terms of use to vandalize or otherwise cause disruption of a article.
+It is against Wikipedia’s terms of use to vandalize or otherwise cause disruption of an article.
 Vandals are blocked from editing, and may also be further banned according to the terms of use.
 In an attempt to thwart vandals, Wikipedia has added protections for certain articles that require editors to meet editing requirements to make any changes to those articles.

 Final thoughts

-We've previously referred to Wikipedia as the wild west, and it certainly has many hallmarks that lend true to the analogy.
+We’ve previously referred to Wikipedia as the Wild West, and it certainly has many hallmarks that lend true to the analogy.
 Activist editors work in groups to make propaganda edits, governments use Wikipedia for propaganda purposes, and PR firms whitewash articles for clients.

 With all of this going on behind the scenes of Wikipedia, there is cause for concern.
 Protect your organization's Wikipedia article by monitoring it for changes.
 If you suspect your article is the subject of vandalism or propaganda edits, contact us today for a consultation.